-Having an established protocol for responding to a request for data will save you time and effort (see Develop a data request process).
+Having an established protocol for responding to a request for data will save you time and effort.
 The following suggestions will help you respond smoothly to different types of requests.

 Establish a process for how key questions are asked, answered, and documented.
 We’ve included a detailed list of questions to ask in the section above about developing a request process, but here are the main areas to cover:

 - How does the requester plan to use the data?

 - What’s the specific data that they’re requesting and what are the specific parameters?